apecloud/kubeblocks/docs/user_docs/installation/upgrade/upgrade-kubeblocks-to-0.6.md

 ## Upgrade

 Since version 0.6 of the KubeBlocks DB cluster has many image changes, the Pod will be gradually restarted during the upgrade, resulting in the DB cluster unavailable for a short period of time.
-The unavailable time of the DB cluster is desided by network conditions and cluster size.
+The unavailable time of the DB cluster is decided by network conditions and cluster size.
 The upgrade time of the KubeBlocks controller is about 2 minutes, the unavailable time of a single DB cluster is about 20s to 200s, and the complete recovery time of a single DB cluster is about 20s to 300s.
 If you pull images before you upgrade, see the section above, the unavailable time of a single DB cluster is about 20s to 100s, and the complete recovery time of a single DB cluster is about 20s to 150s.

 ***Steps***